China Says U.S. Has Begun 'Largest Trade War' In History, Retaliates With Tariffs

 The new trade regulations imposed by the Trump administration, which levy a 25 percent tariff on $34 billion worth of Chinese imports to the U.S., have "violated [World Trade Organization] rules and launched the largest trade war in economic history to date," China's Ministry of Commerce declared in a statement Friday.

-And Chinese authorities quickly retaliated with equivalent tariffs on $34 billion worth of imported U.S. goods — previously promised as ranging from vehicles to soybeans, beef and other agricultural products.
+Chinese authorities quickly retaliated with equivalent tariffs on $34 billion worth of imported U.S. goods — previously promised as ranging from vehicles to soybeans, beef and other agricultural products.

-The rapid tit-for-tat follows weeks of anxious anticipation over the "trade remedies" President Trump vowed last month to implement.
-At the time he announced the tariffs, back in mid-June, Trump said the current U.S.-China economic relationship had grown "no longer sustainable."
+The rapid tit for tat follows weeks of anxious anticipation over the "trade remedies" President Trump vowed last month to implement.
+At the time he announced the tariffs, back in mid-June, Trump said the current U.S.-China economic relationship had grown to be "no longer sustainable."

 "Trade between our nations," he explained, "has been very unfair, for a very long time."